ndom91/react-timezone-select/README.md

 ReactDOM.render(<App />, rootElement)
 ```

+## 🪙 Tips

-### Setting Users Timezone as Default
+### 👤 Default Users Timezone

-If you'd like the user's own timezone to be set as the initially selected option, we can make use of the new `Intl` browser api by setting the default state value to `Intl.DateTimeFormat().resolvedOptions().timeZone`.
+If you'd like the user's own timezone to be set as the initially selected option on render, we can make use of the new `Intl` browser API by setting the default state value to `Intl.DateTimeFormat().resolvedOptions().timeZone`.

 ```jsx
 const [timezone, setTimezone] = useState(